ZafarMaksudov/Wall-Plus/README.md

 .
 [Picasso](https://github.com/square/picasso) : A powerful image downloading and caching library for Android
 .
 [Fresco](https://github.com/facebook/fresco) : An Android library for managing images and the memory they use
 .
 [Jsoup](https://github.com/jhy/jsoup) : Java HTML Parser, with best of DOM, CSS, and jquery
 .
 [Material Intro](https://github.com/TangoAgency/material-intro-screen) : Inspired by Heinrich Reimer Material Intro and developed with love from scratch
 .
-[CircleImageView](https://github.com/hdodenhof/CircleImageView) : A circular ImageView for Android
+[Android Rate](https://github.com/hotchemi/Android-Rate) : Android-Rate is a library to help you promote your android app by prompting users to rate the app
 .
-[Android Rate](https://github.com/hotchemi/Android-Rate) : Android-Rate is a library to help you promote your android app by prompting users to rate the app
+[Lovely Dialog](https://github.com/yarolegovich/LovelyDialog) : This library is a set of simple wrapper classes that are aimed to help you easily create fancy material dialogs.